tyrw/css-tricks-react-auth/README.md

 ![React signup, login, password reset](https://res.cloudinary.com/component/image/upload/v1614095875/permanent/react-router-3.gif)

-## Protected route in React
+## Access control in React

 Usually, we don't want users to be able to view the dashboard unless they are logged in.
-This is known as protecting a route.
+This is known as a protected route.

 Whenever a user is not logged in but tries to visit `/dashboard`, we can redirect them to the login screen.